|Inquirer’s Information Sheet (.pdf)|

 - Be able to relate well with others

 - Have completed a bachelor’s degree (exceptions may be made for those with some college or suitable professional experience)

 - Be open to discern one’s vocation and willing to accept that one may not be called to the diaconate.

-The formation program to become a permanent deacon lasts five years: one year of discernment and four years of pastoral, spiritual and academic formation.
+The formation program to become a permanent deacon lasts 4.5 years: a half year of discernment and four years of pastoral, spiritual and academic formation.
 The formation program is free with the exception of books and other related fees, and is administered by the Archdiocese of Washington.

 During the final four years of formation, candidates meet two evenings a week for classes and have responsibilities during the summer and on occasional weekends.
 Classes are held at the Pastoral Center of the Archdiocese of Washington and are video-conferenced to locations in Montgomery County and Southern Maryland.

 Persons interested in applying for the formation program are encouraged to submit an Inquirer’s Information Sheet.